IBM/fabric-contract-attribute-based-access-control/README.md

 - Once the runtime is finished starting (this might take a couple of minutes), under *Local Fabric* you should see *Smart Contracts* and a section for both *installed* and *instantiated*.

 ## Step 3.
-Import Install and Instantiate Contract
+Install and Instantiate Contract
 ![importContract](https://user-images.githubusercontent.com/10428517/76371236-e0ba3d00-62f6-11ea-82a1-bfa4798985b9.gif)
 - Next, we have to import our contract before we can install it.
 Click on **View -> Open Command Pallette -> Import Smart Contract**.
 Next, click